 This is not only true for children, by the way; teenagers, youngsters and adults also get excited by a game.
 And if that enthusiasm can combine with learning, it’s win-win!

-Are you looking for a different way of learning, for playful methods that stimulate the curiosity of pupils and students?
+Are you looking for a different way of learning, for playful forms of work that stimulate and challenge the curiosity of pupils and students?

-I am Marion and I love board games.
-Born somewhere in the seventies, as a child I mainly played monopoly and game of goose.
+‘m Marion and I love board games.
+Born somewhere in the seventies, as a child I mainly played monopoly and goose board.
 Later, all kinds of card games were added.
-I can still remember rainy holidays when we played Canasta endlessly and fanatically, crammed at the table of a small caravan.
+I can still remember rainy holidays when, crammed at the table of a small caravan, we played Canasta endlessly and fanatically.

-During my studies, the games went with me, but they were relegated to the background.
+During my studies, the games went with me, but took a bit of a back seat.
 Although, they moved outside and were for larger groups.
-I became a member of a children’s activities committee run by students.
-We organised holiday weeks for children from families that could not easily afford a holiday.
-Throughout my studies, I spent two weeks every holiday playing outside.
+In fact, I joined a children’s activities committee run by students.
+We organised holiday weeks for children from families who could not easily afford a holiday.
+Throughout my studies, I was playing outdoor games full-time for a fortnight every holiday.
 Under the guise of ‘fun for the kids’, I played a lot myself.